magic-akari/lrc-maker/README.md

 ## How to use

-open [lrc-maker](https://lrc-maker.github.io) to start.
+open [lrc-maker][lrc maker] to start.
 You can add the link to browser bookmark.
 It is easy to use.
 Darg and drop the file in the page to load an audio file.
 Use the arrow key and space key to insert the timestamp.